Demographics of Texas: Race and ethnicity

-Hispanics and Latinos are the second-largest groups in Texas after non-Hispanic European Americans.
-More than 8.5 million people claim Hispanic or Latin American ethnicity.
-This group forms over 37 percent of Texas's population.
-People of Mexican descent alone number over 7.9 million, and made up 31.6 percent of the population.
-The vast majority of the Hispanic/Latino population in the state is of Mexican descent, the next two largest groups are Salvadorans and Puerto Ricans.
-There are more than 222,000 Salvadorans and more than 130,000 Puerto Ricans in Texas.
-Other groups with large numbers in Texas include Hondurans, Guatemalans, Nicaraguans, and Cubans, among others.
-The Hispanics in Texas are more likely than in some other states (such as California) to identify as white; according to the 2010 U.S. census, Texas is home to 6,304,207 White Hispanics and 2,594,206 Hispanics of "some other race" (usually mestizo).

 African Americans are a racial minority in Texas.
 Their proportion of the population has declined since the early 20th century after many left the state in the Great Migration.
 Blacks of both Hispanic and non-Hispanic origin made up 11.5 percent of the population in 2015; blacks of non-Hispanic origin formed 11.3 percent of the populace.
 African Americans of both Hispanic and non-Hispanic origin numbered at roughly 2.7 million individuals, increasing in 2018 to 3,908,287.
-The majority of the Black and African American population of Texas lives in the Greater Houston, Dallas, and San Antonio metropolitan areas.
+The majority of the Black and African American population of Texas lives in the Greater Houston, Dallas–Fort Worth, San Antonio, Tyler and Beaumont–Port Arthur metropolitan areas.

 Native Americans are a smaller minority in the state.
 Native Americans made up 0.5 percent of Texas's population and number over 118,000 individuals as of 2015.
 Native Americans of non-Hispanic origin made up 0.3 percent of the population and number over 75,000 individuals.
 Cherokee made up 0.1 percent of the population, and numbered over 19,400.
 In contrast, only 583 identified as Chippewa.